 Experts in gut health say that if your farts smell like rotten eggs, it's because you're exhaling sulfuric gas.

 Everyone has to pass gas, and the average person farts anywhere from 5 to 15 times daily.
-Even if you can get away with relatively odorless flatulence most of the time, a particularly noxious fart is bound to escape every once in a while.
+Even if you can get away with relatively odorless flatulence most of the time, it's not uncommon for a particularly noxious fart to escape every once in a while.

 In public places like an elevator or subway, letting out a rotten-egg smelling fart can be embarrassing, but that might not be your only problem.

-Those noxious farts could be due solely to the egg and steak breakfast burrito you ate, or they could be an indicator of a more serious medical problem.
+Your noxious flatulence could be due to nothing more than the egg and steak breakfast burrito you ate, or it could be an indicator of a more serious problem.
 Methods for determining this are detailed below.

 Foods high in sulfur